-Note: not all banks were able to accurately report the number and value of "blocked or frozen accounts for any other purpose".
+Note: not all banks were able to accurately report the number and value of "blocked or frozen accounts for any other purpose" for 2020 and 2019.
 Some banks also include specific dormant accounts for this purpose.
+However, in 2020, two banks provided improved data (they had not been able to report such data in prior periods); this has resulted in a substantial increase in the reported numbers for 2020.